portexe/ephemeral-live-feed/README.md

 ### Frontend

 The frontend is a React app using Vite.
+HMR enabled 😊

 ### Authentication